 - Issue date and Expiry date of the card: Adding this information ensures that no past employee can use their card to enter the premises or gain access to the vehicles using an old card.

-- Bar code: Often these cards are used for an additional purpose which is as entry passes i.e. the drivers can enter the premises by swiping their ID badges so a bar code is added to the driver’s ID badge.
+- Bar code: Often these cards are used for an additional purpose such as entry passes i.e. the drivers can enter the premises by swiping their ID badges so a bar code is added to the driver’s ID badge.

 These ID badges can be made by the company themselves as templates are available online and can be customized according to their requirement.
 Usually, these Id badges are printed in landscape format and laminated for a professional look and durability.